Thursday, 27 August 2015

 the Radio Times 2 May 1964

-I don't propose to track all the presenter changes for the remainder of the programme's run but during 1963 other hosts were Tim Brinton, Colin Hamilton, Bob Willcox and Robin Boyle.
+I won't track all the presenter changes for the remainder of the programme's run but during 1963 other hosts were Tim Brinton, Colin Hamilton, Bob Willcox and Robin Boyle.
 From 2 May 1964 a Saturday edition was introduced with producer Peter Duncan telling the Radio Times that it would continue to feature "gay music interspersed with little light talks".
 This extra show ran until December 1965.
 There were further changes in December 1964 when a new programme Newly Pressed - a forerunner to Roundtable - was added to the afternoon schedule to replace the playing of new releases that had previously been a feature on Roundabout

 From 4 April 1966 Don Davis became the fourth regular presenter alongside Messers Anthony, Brinton and Hamilton.
 It is also in this year that Roundabout changed departments and gained a new editor.
 Brian Willey takes up the story: